PepeElToro41/pretty-vide-utils/src/use-async/README.md

 A hook that runs an async function and returns the result and status in a readonly source.

 > **Warning:**
-> To track dependencies, you most only call the sources instantly in the callback, not in the Promise, as this can mess with vide reactivity.
+> To track dependencies, you must only call the sources instantly in the callback, not in the Promise, as this can mess with vide reactivity.
 >
 > ```ts
 > const state = source("foo");
 >
 > useAsync(() => {
+> 	state(); // correct
 > 	return Promise.try(() => {
 > 		task.wait(2);
 > 		state(); // incorrect